My Bucket List

 4: Learn to Swim

 Why is This Important to Me?
 Having grown up a farm, as a child, I had very little exposure to water and swimming.
 My time around water was limited to a short afternoon at the beach once a year.
 Growing up into early adulthood, I had the opportunity to go on some canoe trips, which went well.
-As time went on, I was doing whitewater canoeing on the Upper Clearwater River in British Columbia, (way beyond my experience) when on one occasion our canoe capsized, I got caught in the rapids, and in those rapids, I had a brush with death.
+As time went on, I was doing whitewater canoeing on the Upper Clearwater River in British Columbia, (way beyond my experience) when on one occasion our canoe capsized, I got caught in a souse hole for what seemed like an eternity.
+It would have been just several seconds, but really frightened me.

 5: Complete a Winter Half Marathon COMPLETED MARCH 1ST, 2015